 Students may also be interested in looking at the career resources page for information on careers in the sports industry.

 The Sports Law Program is a course stream of specialized study offered as part of the J.D. program at Marquette University Law School.
-The Program consists of several opportunities for Marquette University Law School students including 14 sports law courses, one semester sports industry internships, the Marquette Sports Law Review, and the Sports Law Moot Court team.
+The Program consists of several opportunities for Marquette University Law School students including 14 sports law courses, one semester sports industry internships, the Marquette Sports Law Review, and several sports law competitions, including the Sports Law Moot Court team.

 The National Sports Law Institute is affiliated with the Sports Law Program and is a part of Marquette University Law School.

 Founded in 1989, the National Sports Law Institute of Marquette University Law School is the only Institute of its kind associated with an American law school.
 The Institute's Mission is to be the leading national educational and research institute for the study of legal, ethical and business issues affecting amateur and professional sports from an academic and practical perspective.
 The Institute sponsors local and national events including conferences and symposia for individuals in the sports industry, and disseminates information on the sports industry and sports law through its many publications, such as the Marquette Sports Law Review.
 As a part of Marquette University, a Catholic Jesuit University, the Institute is committed to searching for truth, discovering and sharing information, fostering professional excellence, developing leaders, and serving those in the sports industry.
 Further information about the National Sports Law Institute can be found on its website.